qitianwu/IDCF/README.md

 Also, in our paper, we consider two scenarios: inductive learning for interpolation (for few-shot query users) and inductive learning for extrapolation (for new test users).
 For running the former case, you need to set the variable EXTRA as False in ***train-1m.py***.
 For the latter case, you can set EXTRA=True in ***train-1m.py***.

 For model details, please refer to our paper.
+If you have any question, feel free to contact via email.

 If you found the codes or datasets useful, please consider cite our paper: